-Generate 2-4x more revenue by expanding from payment acceptance to banking
+Generate 2-4x more revenue by expanding beyond payment acceptance

-By enabling your customers to keep funds on your platform, you can generate robust new revenue streams.
+By enabling your customers to manage money, pay vendors or get capital on your platform, you can generate new revenue streams.
 Learn how it works and how to get started.

 The opportunity you’re missing

-If you’re a platform or marketplace that accepts payments without offering your customers embedded bank accounts, you’re missing a big opportunity.
+If you’re a software company that accepts payments without offering your customers embedded bank accounts, you’re missing a big opportunity.

 While you may earn some revenue by marking up these transactions, the lion’s share of the money passes through your platform and is deposited in external bank accounts.

-Rather than sending money to customers’ external bank accounts, brands like Lyft and Shopify are keeping those funds “on the platform.”
+Rather than sending money to customers’ external bank accounts, brands like Lyft and Shopify are keeping those funds in their product.

 Meanwhile, banks are helping your customers store, send, and borrow money.
 In the process, they're generating revenue, gathering usage data, and increasing loyalty—all benefits you could be capturing with embedded finance.

 But that’s changing.
-Rather than sending money to their customers’ external bank accounts, brands like Square and Shopify are keeping those funds “on the platform.”
+Rather than sending money to their customers’ external bank accounts, brands like Square and Shopify are keeping those funds in their product.
 They’re offering embedded banking and lending, and it’s helping them increase revenue by 2-4x.

 If you’re a leader at a platform or marketplace that accepts payments, this guide is for you.
 In it, we’ll explain how to generate more revenue from your existing customers.
 We’ll answer questions like: